backstage/backstage/.changeset/breezy-planets-sparkle.md

 ---
-'@backstage/plugin-auth-backend-module-onelogin-provider': patch
+'@backstage/plugin-auth-backend-module-onelogin-provider': minor
 ---

-Initial changeset to introduce onelogin provider
+Separate out the OneLogin provider into its own module